practicalli/spacemacs/snippets/clojure-lsp/custom-snippets.md

                         :snippet "(let [$1 $current-form] $0)"}]}
 ```

+> #### WARNING::Limited scope with current-form
+> A Snippet including `$current-form` is only active when typed in front of an existing expression.
+A snippet is not recognised when typed at the top level.

 ### Placeholders

 Tab Stops can also include default values or text used as hint on what each tab stop value is for.
 These are referred to as placeholders.

 `${1:default-value}` is the form of a placeholder for tab stop 1.
 When the cursor tabs to tab stop 1, the default-value text is highlighted and replaces as soon as characters are typed.

+Placeholder text is not replaced for `$0` tab-stop, as the snippet interaction is effectively over at this point.

 The `deftest` custom snippet shows examples of placeholders for three tab stops.